Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

-The point made here is that even though the bound in Theorem~\ref{thm:SimplifiedLinearRep} only uses the maximal model size, it can recover model size dependent bounds since the result is proved for every $k$. \end{rem} \begin{rem}\,(Post-selection Consistency) One of the main importance of our results is in proving consistency of the least squares linear regression estimator after data exploration.
-Suppose a random model $\hat{M}$ chosen based on data satisfies $|\hat{M}| \le k$ with probability converging to one.
-Then with probability converging to one,
+The point made here is that even though the bound in Theorem~\ref{thm:SimplifiedLinearRep} only uses the maximal submodel size, it can recover submodel size dependent bounds because the result is proved for every $k$. \end{rem} \begin{rem}\,(Post-selection Consistency) One of the main aspects of our results is in proving consistency of the least squares linear regression estimator after data exploration.
+Suppose a random submodel $\hat{M}$ chosen based on data satisfies $|\hat{M}| \le k$ with probability converging to one, that is, $\mathbb{P}(\hat{M}\in\mathcal{M}(k)) \to 1$.
+Then, with probability converging to one,

-Similar bound also holds for the linear representation error.
-Therefore, the uniform-in-model results above allows one to prove consistency and asymptotic normality of the least squares linear regression estimator after data exploration.
-See \cite{Belloni13} for similar applications and methods of choosing the random model $\hat{M}$. \end{rem} \begin{rem}\,(Bounding $S_{2,k}$) As shown in Remark~\ref{rem:StrengthBounding}, for the setting of averages
+A similar bound also holds for the linear representation error.
+Therefore, the uniform-in-submodel results above allow us to prove consistency and asymptotic normality of the least squares linear regression estimator after data exploration.
+See \cite{Belloni13} for related applications and methods of choosing the random submodel $\hat{M}$. \end{rem} \begin{rem}\,(Bounding $S_{2,k}$) As shown in Remark~\ref{rem:StrengthBounding}, for the setting of averages

-which under the assumption of bounded second moment of $Y_i$'s is of the order $\Lambda_n^{-1/2}(k)$.
-Because of this, we do not further discuss $S_{2,k}$ separately. \end{rem}
+The quantity on the right hand side of~\eqref{eq:S2kBounded} is of the order $\Lambda_n^{-1/2}(k)$ under the assumption of bounded second moments of the $Y_i$'s.
+Therefore, we will not further write $S_{2,k}$ explicitly and just use $\Lambda_n^{-1/2}(k)$ instead. \end{rem}